timescale/docs/timescaledb/how-to-guides/uninstall/uninstall-timescaledb.md

 # Uninstall TimescaleDB

+PostgreSQL is designed to be easily extensible.
+The extensions loaded into the database can function just like features that are built in.
+TimescaleDB extends PostgreSQL for time-series data—giving PostgreSQL the high-performance, scalability, and analytical capabilities required by modern data-intensive applications.
 If you installed TimescaleDB with Homebrew or MacPorts, you can uninstall it without having to uninstall PostgreSQL.

 <procedure>